-The statutory activity of IUNG-PIB is conducted as a part of scientific-research programme entitled:
+The statutory activity of IUNG-PIB is conducted as a part of the scientific-research programme entitled:

 „THE SUSTAINABLE DEVELOPMENT OF CROP PRODUCTION AND MANAGEMENT OF AGRICULTURAL AREAS IN POLAND”.

-The implementation of the interdisciplinary programme, requires teamwork, leading to comprehensive problem solving.
-The programme have a horizontal structure, aimed at achieving research objectives at the different levels, e.c. plant and soil, crop and crop rotation and farm, region and national level.
+Implementation of the interdisciplinary programme requires teamwork, leading to comprehensive problem solving.
+The programme has a horizontal structure, aimed at achieving research objectives at different levels, e.g. plant and soil, crop and crop rotation, and farm, region and national level.
 According to the implemented objectives, it contains 3 sub-programmes linked in substance and forming an integral whole.

 It covers the development of crop production on agricultural land and its impact on the formation of agricultural area.
-The activity of IUNG-PIB focuses mainly on the agronomic challenges and environmental protection and shaping issues.
+The activity of IUNG-PIB focuses mainly on the agronomic challenges and protection and shaping the environment.

-The main objective of the programme is to carry out research on the sustainable development of plant production and the protection and shaping of the agricultural environment, to support the decisions of the ministry and regional authorities, and to provide information and recommendations for agricultural advisory and practice.
+The main objective of the programme is to carry out research on the sustainable development of plant production and the protection and shaping of the agricultural environment, to support the decisions of the ministry and regional authorities, and to provide information and recommendations for agricultural advisory services and practitioners.

 Scientific sub-programmes realised within the framework of the IUNG-PIB statutory activity: